From Julia Holm of Great Day Events:

 For instance, let’s say you originally planned for 300 (BEO proposal $30,000) people but 225 RSVP yes in the end ($5000).
 That also means 75 fewer people consuming beverages.
 7 fewer tables of centerpieces, 75 pieces less of each rental item if you have a rental order.
 All of that really begins to add up.
 So you can only imagine if you started with 225 and actually 170 people RSVP yes…well, now our event is coming close to nearly half of the cost of the original 300 person proposal.

 When it comes down to it, one major way to save money is to shave your invitation list from the beginning.
 However, I will always come back around to 100% supporting the couple’s investment in what matters most to them.
 If it is those 300 people, by all means, let’s have the loved ones present.
+No matter what, it is important to consider guest count when building a wedding budget.

 Other Helpful Tips: